hantsy/java-sandbox/record.md

 # Record

-Java 14 introduce a new keyword `record`  to bring a Kotlin `data class` like feature in Java.
+Java 14 introduce a new keyword `record`  to bring Kotlin `data class` like feature in Java.

-Before Java 14, a simple POJO  could like this.
+Before Java 14, a simple POJO for storing data could like this.

 ```java
 class Person {